- Charles Panati, author

 But Friday’s negativity is not only a religious thing.
 In the early days of Rome, Friday was execution day.
 In Britain, Friday became the Hangman’s Day.
 Many cultures have linked Friday to being a bad day to travel or start new projects.
 In the modern era, it’s been linked to being a bad day for releasing new products on the commercial market.
 Financially, Black Friday has been associated with stock market crashes and other disasters since the 1800s, which is amusing to think that in modern times Black Friday is the largest commercial shopping date of the year!

-Liking or honoring the 13th isn’t restricted to modern day pagans, it’s been in our history for quite some time.
+Liking or honoring the 13th isn’t restricted to modern-day pagans, it’s been in our history for quite some time.
 In many pre-Christian cultures, Friday is linked to a day of worship.
 In many pagan societies, it’s the day to receive blessings from the gods.
-Many pagan cultures chose this 6th day of the week (Friday) to celebrate and honor their gods/goddesses for the gifts they had received in the days prior and to petition their chosen deity for favor in the days of the coming week.
+Many pagan cultures chose this 6th day of the week (Friday) to celebrate and honor their gods/goddesses for the gifts they had received in the days prior and to petition their chosen deity for a favor in the days of the coming week.

 With all the ‘good luck’ and ‘perfect associations’ from pagan practices, it’s easy to see how the number 13 and Friday began to be vilified by non-pagan cultures and especially by the early Christian Church.
 As Christianity spread and denounced the old pagan ways, the concepts held by pagans became linked to negativity and evil.
-If the Bishops couldn’t convert a pagan concept into its Christians practice, then it was defamed and cursed.
+If the Bishops couldn’t convert a pagan concept into its Christian practice, then it was defamed and cursed.
 The number thirteen and Friday are good examples of this.